-The folder rights are describing which rights every single member has to the folder.
-The owner or admin for example is able to delete top level folders, send invitations, remove members and send links to other users.
-Meanwhile folder-members without quota cannot do anything except for reading and downloading documents they have access to.
+The folder rights are the particular rights that each member respectively has in regards to the folder.
+The owner or admin for instance is able to delete top-level folders, send invitations, remove members, and send links to other users.
+Meanwhile, folder members without quota are merely able to read and download documents that they were given access to.

 It describes the process of concurrently downloading file parts from multiple sources for a single file.
 By using this download method the client is able to reduce the time required to download the file.

 A path is a string of characters that denotes a file, a directory, or other resources on a computer system, depending on the platform.
 The path length is then composed of the actual filename and the path of the directories.

 Mac/Linux : /home/nutzername/medien/photo/Ausspieler/REDT/DSC.jpg

 SHA (Secure Hash Algorithm)

 SHA is a cryptologic hash-function that is used for data processing and the checking of the integrity of information.
 The algorithm leads to a precise test value of digital data.
 This test value serves as a digital signature and guarantees the integrity of the data.

 UNC (Universal Naming Convention)